debiai/docs/documentation/dashboard/widgets/README.md

 - [The range slider plot](./range_slider/) can help you to identify models that performs the best on a time series.
 - [The confusion matrix](./confusion_matrix/) widget is a well known tool useful for classification problems.
 - [The correlation matrix](./correlation_matrix/) can display the correlation between the features and the model performances.
-- [The satistics](./statistics/) widget can show the error average of multiple contexts.
+- [The statistics](./statistics/) widget can show the error average of multiple contexts.

 ### Data selection

-Select samples that are interesting for you, and on which perform further analysis (enventually using the "redraw" option):
+Select samples that are interesting for you, and on which perform further analysis (eventually using the "redraw" option):

 - [The parallel coordinates](./1_parallel_coordinates/) widget, because it shows numerous columns, makes it very effective for selecting data in any combinatorics of features.
 - [The parallel categories](./parallel_categories/) can help for selections based on categories.